 For instance, a school’s head of the art department may require a weekly report from its teachers regarding the usage and condition of art supplies.
 In this instance, each teacher would input data about the usage and condition of their assets, such as paintbrushes and paper, and generate a report that is shared with the department’s head.

 School reports and data can also be shared among:

 Parents that wish to have access to their child’s classroom timetable, homework assignments, and current grades

 Students that need to access their timetable of classes and their current workload set by teachers

 Local authorities such as school districts and MATs

 In terms of local authorities, an asset management system can enable them to generate reports from multiple sites using a single login.
 For example, a MAT that is responsible for five academy schools can access all reports from these schools on one system, instead of having to gain access individually.

-By renting out classrooms, equipment and sports halls, schools are able to generate extra funds.
+By renting out classrooms, equipment, and sports halls, schools are able to generate extra funds.
 Additionally, with an asset management system in place, schools are able to build a booking module system to do this efficiently and professionally.

-However, this system not only applies for equipment rentals.
+However, this system not only applies to equipment rentals.
 It can also be an effective feature for teachers that want to avoid double-bookings.
 For example, a teacher may have built their entire lesson plan around using a projector, only to find that it is unavailable.